datagrok-ai/public/help/domains/chem/chem.md

    1. Set the similarity cutoff.
    1. Select a dimensionality reduction algorithm and adjust its parameters using the **Gear** icon next to the **Method** control.
 1. Click **OK** to execute the analysis.
 A scatterlpot visualization is added to the view.
 1. Optional.
 In the scatterplot, click the link with the detected number of cliffs to open an **Activity Cliffs** table containing all pairs of molecules identified as cliffs.
-The tables also has a detailed information such as similarity score, activity difference score, and other data.
+The tables also has detailed information such as similarity score, activity difference score, and other data.

 In the scatterplot, the marker color corresponds to the level of molecule activity, and the size represents the maximum detected activity cliff for that molecule.
 The opacity of the line connecting molecule pairs corresponds to the size of the activity cliff.

 To explore the molecule pairs:

 * Click a molecule in the source dataframe to zoom in on the scatterplot and focus on the pair that includes the selected molecule.
-Hover over molecules pairs and connecting lines to see a summary information about them.
+Hover over molecules pairs and connecting lines to see summary information about them.
 * Click the line connecting molecules in the scatterplot to select a corresponding pair of molecules in the underlying dataframe and **Activity Cliffs** table.
-The reverse also applies: clicking a pair in the **Activity Cliffs** table updates the scatterplot and selects the corresponding rows in the unerlying dataframe.
+The reverse also applies: clicking a pair in the **Activity Cliffs** table updates the scatterplot and selects the corresponding rows in the underlying dataframe.

 As you browse the dataset, the **Context Panel** updates with relevant information.